Hawaii Hike and Explore

 Explore the Wonders of the Big Island of Hawaii

 Sample ItineraryDAY 1: Meet your trip leader at the airport in Hilo on the Big Island of Hawaii.
-Enjoy dinner together and then drive to Hawaii Volcanoes National Park where you will visit the lava flow before settling in.
+Enjoy dinner together and then drive to Hawaii Volcanoes National Park where you will visit the Kilauea Caldera before settling in.
 Spend the evening getting to know each other and discussing expectations for the trip.

 DAY 2: Spend the day visiting Volcanoes National Park where you will take several day hikes in a wide range of habitats and ecosystems including rain forest, lava fields, black sand desert, crater rims and caldera interiors.
-Day hikes will take you to places such as the Kilauea Iki caldera trail, the Mauna Ulu crater rim, the Hapu'u fern forest, the tropical forest along the Kilauea crater, and the Thurston Lava Tube.
+Day hikes will take you to places such as the floor of Kilauea Iki crater,the Hapu'u fern forest, the Pu'u Loa Petroglyphs, and the Thurston Lava Tube.

 DAY 3: Visit the dramatic Black Sand Beach at Punalu'u, where you may see Hawksbill Turtles and Green Sea Turtles munching seaweed and resting right on the beach.
-You will take a loop hike into a deep, seldom visited, agricultural valley and then drive around the southern-most point in the U.S. to the "Kona side" of the island.
+Tour a local coffee mill and then take a loop hike into a deep, seldom visited, agricultural valley and then drive around the southern-most point in the U.S. to the "Kona side" of the island.

-DAY 4: Spend most of the day at Pu'uhonua o Honaunau (City of Refuge) National Historic Park.
-Activities include a cloud forest hike, coastal exploration of ancient Hawaiian village sites, and swimming.
+DAY 4: Spend the day at two beautiful historic parks - Pu'uhonua o Honaunau and Kaloko-Honokohau.
+Activities include hiking the 1871 Trail, coastal exploration of ancient Hawaiian village sites, and swimming.
 Whale watch from the beach.

 Travel, Terrain, Etc...TERRAIN/ROUTE CHOICES: Many of the trails on the Big Island of Hawaii are fairly flat and easy, with gentle ups and downs.
 Others are more rugged.
 Trails may present obstacles like roots and rocks.
 Some sections may be steep.
 Volcanic rock is brittle and sharp so sturdy shoes are important.
 To protect the fragile ecosystem, WI uses Leave No Trace travel techniques.